Mchockalingam/SME_ReAIgnite_Session_3/03-AGENT.md

 | Worked examples of good and bad findings | `SKILL.md` | Long; only useful in context |
 | Finding output JSON schema | `SKILL.md` reference file | Long; loaded only when emitting findings |

-### Six anti-patterns to avoid

-1. **The kitchen sink.** Everything anyone ever wanted the agent to know, in one file.
-It stops being read.
-Split it.
-2. **Unenforceable prose.** "Write clean, maintainable code" changes nothing.
-   "All handlers return `Result[T, AppError]`; see `semgrep/no-raw-raise.yaml`" changes behaviour and is mechanically checkable.
-3. **Duplication across the two files.** The moment your `SKILL.md` restates your tech stack, the two files begin to drift and one of them becomes a lie.
-Skills should assume `AGENT.md` is loaded and reference it.
-4. **Documenting the obvious.** "Use meaningful variable names" wastes context the model does not need.
-Document what is *surprising* about your codebase.
-5. **Never updating it.** When a convention changes, the PR that changes it must change `AGENT.md`.
-These files are code.
-Review them like code.
-6. **No "stop" conditions.** An `AGENT.md` that tells an agent what to do but never what to refuse produces confident work on ambiguous requirements — which is exactly failure mode 6.
-Section 11 is not optional.